 Go On A Ocean Adventure

-Ocean Adventure Park is where you will see dolphins, sea lions and seals.
+Ocean Adventure Park is where you will see dolphins, sea lions, and seals.
 You can interact with these animals and they will perform in front of you.
-There is also feature shows and aquarium exhibits.
+There are also feature shows and aquarium exhibits.

 Go Zoobic Safari

 Zoobic Safari is no ordinary zoo.
 The safari is on a 25-hectare amusement park.
 You can go zip-lining, drive into a savannah, and see crocodiles.